- 1

 FORALL, BULK COLLECT |

-Migration Tip: When migrating from Oracle to PostgreSQL, tools like Ora2Pg can automatically convert approximately 80-90% of PL/SQL to PL/pgSQL.
-The remaining code needs manual adjustment, especially Packages and Autonomous Transactions.
+Migration Tip: When migrating from Oracle to PostgreSQL, tools like Ora2Pg can automatically convert PL/SQL → PL/pgSQL for approximately 80–90% of code.
+The remaining portion requires manual adjustment, especially for Packages and Autonomous Transactions.

 Security

-Data security is critical for ERP systems handling financial data, employee records, and customer information.
+Data security is critical for ERP systems that hold financial data, employee data, and customer data.

 | Feature | PostgreSQL | Oracle |